How to Set Up Selenium WebDriver in Eclipse?

-3) Give your Project name ‘OnlineStore‘ as shown in below given figures.
-Click on Finish button.
+3) Give your Project name ‘OnlineStore‘ as shown in below-given figures.
+Click on the Finish button.

-Now your new created project ‘OnlineStore‘ will display in eclipse project explorer.
+Now your newly created project ‘OnlineStore‘ will display in eclipse project explorer.

 Create a new Package

-2) Give your Package name ‘automationFramework‘ and click on Finish button.
+2) Give your Package name ‘automationFramework‘ and click on the Finish button.

-Now you can see a new package with name ‘automationFramework‘ under project name ‘OnlineStore‘.
+Now you can see a new package with the name ‘automationFramework‘ under the project name ‘OnlineStore‘.

 Create a new Class

-Now that you have a project set up, you’re going to want start writing some new classes.
+Now that you have a project set up, you’re going to start writing some new classes.

-3) Now your Eclipse window will looks like bellow.
+3) Now your Eclipse window will look like below.